dazza5000/kybrid/README.md

 ## DeviceInfoPlugin

-This is a sample plugin that provides access to Native Device Information
+This is a sample plugin that provides access to native Device Information

 ## androidsample

-This is a sample android implementation of the kybrid framework that utilizes the DeviceInfoPlugin
+This is a sample android implementation of the kybrid framework that utilizes the `DeviceInfoPlugin`